J-Bockhofer/csvenum/README.md

 Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it, so one less dependancy.

+It also allows for you to easily take parts out that you don't need anymore, or add/fix specific implementation for your needs.